-Georgia's capital has had twenty-six mall-type shopping centers developed in its environs since the first one opened for business in February 1959.
-In the 21st century, six of these complexes have been entirely demolished.
-Four others are still in operation, but are in pronounced states of decline.
+Georgia's capital has had twenty-six mall-type shopping centers developed in its environs since the first one opened for business, back in 1959.
+In the 21st century, five of these complexes have been demolished.
+Two others are still in operation, but in pronounced states of decline.
+Six failed shopping hubs will be covered in our Lost Malls of Atlanta section.
+All seven are listed henceforth, with original names used.

 *STEWART-LAKEWOOD CENTER [1959]